prati0100/resume/resume.md

 - Implemented Cadence DPHY Rx driver to allow capturing high speed serial data from MIPI CSI-2 input port on J721E.

+## Git Gui
+Maintainer
+September 2019 - Now

+Git Gui is the default GUI for Git.
+I maintain the project, review patches, add new features and bugfixes, and help with integration in the upstream Git and Git for Windows projects.

 ## Texas Instruments
 Software Engineering Intern
 January - June 2020